-I come away from each of these experiences humbled by what a tall order it is to nudge people, in general, to think in more empathetical ways, especially about complex things like Cybersecurity, Cyber Resiliency and also, when I do so successfully, how it opens doors like crazy.
+I come away from each of these experiences humbled by what a tall order it is to nudge people, in general, to think in more empathetical ways, especially about complex things and also, when I am successful, how it opens doors like crazy.
 All over the place.
 People find more meaning in their work and generally feel elevated above so much fear and doubt.
 It is real work to get there, though, and open our minds to thinking in more empathetical ways.

 These doors don’t ever stay open, either.
 They require the same level of nurturing and gentle-reign-holding each and every time I engage in these kinds of heavy conversations in order to guide the collective to better design decisions every day.
 Many opportunities to deliver the best solutions are still left on the table, missed for reasons out of my control, be it politics or someone who chooses to continue living in denial through a reluctance to face such tough scenarios and a “oh, it won’t happen to us” mentality.